-The report provides separate measures and tests for solvency in the short range and in the long range.
+The Trustees Report provides separate measures and tests for solvency in the short range and in the long range.
 Our discussion of the short-range estimate includes details about the progression of the financial status from last year to this year.
 Our discussion of the long-range estimate includes an analysis detailing the conclusion that income will not be sufficient to pay for scheduled benefits in the long run.
 The two periods (short-range and long-range) are discussed separately below.

-Short-Range Estimates, 2018-2027
+Short-Range Estimates, 2019-2028

 Short-range financial adequacy is measured separately for the Old-Age and Survivors Insurance (OASI) and the Disability Insurance (DI) programs, as well as for the combined Old-Age and Survivors Insurance and Disability Insurance (OASDI) trust funds.
-The trustees have adopted a test for short-range financial adequacy based on projected trust fund ratios.
+The trustees have adopted a test for short-range financial adequacy2 based on projected trust fund ratios.
 (A trust fund ratio is the ratio of the trust fund assets at the beginning of the year to the benefits payable during the year.)
-The OASI fund and the combined OASDI fund meet the short-range financial adequacy test while the DI fund fails the test.
+The OASI fund and the combined OASDI fund meet the short-range financial adequacy test while the DI fund fails the test because trust fund ratios are less than 100 percent throughout the short-range period.
+Although the depletion date for the DI Trust Fund has been extended to 2052 due to favorable recent experience, the level of DI income is not sufficient to rebuild a trust fund balance that is greater than 100 percent.

-Social Security's short-range OASDI financial projection is worse than the projection made a year ago.
-The OASDI trust fund ratio is expected to drop from 288 percent at the beginning of the projection period to 137 percent in the 10th year of the projection period.
-Last year, the projected OASDI fund ratio in the 10th year was 165 percent.
-The total change in the projected 10th-year trust fund ratio is a decline of 28 percentage points (165 percent declining to 137 percent).
-Moving the short-range estimate period one year forward alone caused a decline of 18 percentage points.
-A reconciliation of the changes in the projected 10th-year trust fund ratio from last year to this year is as follows:
+Social Security's short-range OASDI financial projection is about the same as the projection made a year ago although moving the projection forward one year decreases the expected trust fund ratio at the beginning of the 10th year.
+The OASDI trust fund ratio is expected to drop from 273 percent at the beginning of the projection period to 130 percent in the 10th year of the projection period.
+Last year, the projected OASDI fund ratio in the 10th year was 137 percent.
+The total change in the projected 10th-year trust fund ratio is a decline of 7 percentage points (137 percent declining to 130 percent).
+Moving the short-range estimate period one year forward alone caused a decline of 17 percentage points.
+A reconciliation of the changes in the projected 10th year trust fund ratio from last year to this year is shown on the next page.